 4. Shop Your Pantry

-The wonderful and most useful thing about maintaining a food inventory is the ability to eliminate food waste and save money!
+The wonderful and most useful thing about maintaining an inventory of your food is the ability to eliminate waste and save money!
 By knowing what is stored in our fridge, freezer, and pantry, I am able to “shop” our pantry when creating our weekly meal plan.

 I simply use what we already have in our house as the base of our meal plans.

 Then my shopping list consists only of what we need to complete the dishes and our weekly essentials.
 No more overbuying or forgetting things from the store.

 If you find yourself in need of some help managing and streamlining your meal planning process, sign up below to gain access to my Free Printables Vault where you can find a FREE copy of my newest Inventory Sheet.